bids-standard/bids-website/docs/standards/schema/how-the-schema-works.md

 !!! note

-    object dot notation e.g. `rules.checks.*` is used when referencing parts of the schema throughout this document.
+    object dot notation like `rules.checks.*` is used when referencing parts of the schema throughout this document.
     Bracket notation such as `objects['columns'][*]` is equally valid, but more difficult to read._

     The character: `*`, represents a [glob](https://man7.org/linux/man-pages/man7/glob.7.html)